Class Subject<T>

 public void subscribe(Flow.Subscriber<? super T> subscriber)

 Registers the specified subscriber to receive published events and errors.
-The subscriber will immediately be notified of previously published events.
+If there are currently undelivered events or errors, the new subscriber will immediately be notified of them.

 Specified by: